Organic Nilgiri Black Tea

-This fine organic black tea is produced at the Iyerpadi Estate in the Nilgiris District of southern India.
-Tea from this Fair Trade Certified estate replaces our previous Nilgiri tea from the Korakundah Estate.
-The Iyerpadi Estate Nilgiri FOP organic loose tea is composed of similarly open, flat broken leaves of uniform size and deep reddish brown color.
+This fine organic black tea is produced in the Nilgiris District of southern India.
+Sourced from the Fair Trade Certified, Korakundah Estate, this leaf is grown at an altitude of over 10,000 feet above sea level at the highest organic tea estate in India (if not the world)!
+This Nilgiri FBOP organic loose tea is composed of small open, slightly twisted broken leaves of uniform size and deep reddish brown color.
 As is typical of high-quality organic tea from India, the infusion offers a straightforward but delicate flavor, floral and brisk.

 Tip: This tea is particularly suited to iced tea preparation as it resists clouding more than most.

 Ever wonder what those initials "FBOP" stand for?
 Check out our information on tea grading to find out!

 Ingredients: organic and Fair Trade Certified Indian black tea